CesiumGS/3d-tiles/specification/Metadata/Semantics/README.md

 `ID`|<ul><li>Type: `STRING`</li></ul>|The unique identifier for the entity.
 `NAME`|<ul><li>Type: `STRING`</li></ul>|The name of the entity.
 Names should be human-readable, and do not have to be unique.
 `DESCRIPTION`|<ul><li>Type: `STRING`</li></ul>|Description of the entity.
 Typically at least a phrase, and possibly several sentences or paragraphs.
+`ATTRIBUTION_IDS`|<ul><li>Type: `SCALAR`</li><li>Component type: `UINT8`, `UINT16`, `UINT32`, or `UINT64`</li><li>Count: variable-length</li></ul>|List of attribution IDs that index into a global list of attribution strings.
+This semantic may be assigned to metadata at any level of granularity including tileset, group, subtree, tile, content, feature, vertex, and texel granularity.
+The global list of attribution strings is located in a tileset or subtree with the property semantic `ATTRIBUTION_STRINGS`.
+The following precedence order is used to locate the attribution strings: first the containing subtree (if applicable), then the containing external tileset (if applicable), and finally the root tileset.
+`ATTRIBUTION_STRINGS`|<ul><li>Type: `STRING`</li><li>Count: variable-length</li></ul>|List of attribution strings.
+Each string contains information about a data provider or copyright text.
+Text may include embedded markup languages such as HTML.
+This semantic may be assigned to metadata at any granularity (wherever `STRING` property values can be encoded).
+When used in combination with `ATTRIBUTION_IDS` it is assigned to subtrees and tilesets.

 ## 3D Tiles